 The United Nations came into existence on 24 October 1945.
 On that day, the United Nations Charter became operative, having been ratified by the fifty-one original Members.
 The concept of all States uniting together in one organization designed to settle disputes peacefully was born of the desire of civilized countries to avoid the horrors of the First and Second World Wars.
-The United Nations developed as a successor to the League of Nations, which represented the first modern attempt by States to achieve this unity.
+The United Nations developed as a successor to the League of Nations, which represented the first modern attempt by the countries of the world to achieve this unity.